 The Oklahoma Association of REALTORS® officers ensure our statewide association remains the most complete resource for real estate professionals in Oklahoma.

-The state is divided by the Directors into six districts with a District Vice President (DVP) elected from each area; District 6 represents commercial brokers actively engaged in commercial real estate.
-Each DVP serves for two years as a liaison between their district members and OAR, promoting the development and progress of the Member Boards in their respective districts and attending and promoting attendance at OAR educational functions, meetings and conferences.
+The state is divided by the Directors into six districts with a District Vice President (DVP) elected from each area; District 6 represents all Oklahoma commercial brokers actively engaged in commercial real estate.
+Each DVP serves for two years as a liaison between their district members and OAR, promoting the development and progress of the member boards in their respective districts and attending and promoting attendance at OAR educational functions, meetings and conferences.

 District 4: Bartlesville, Cushing, Northeast OK, Tulsa

 District 5: Edmond, El Reno, Midwest City-Del City-Moore, Norman, Oklahoma City

 District 6: Statewide Commercial Brokers (GTAR RCA, OKCMAR RCA, CCIM, SIOR, etc.)

 Lisa Weaver, District VP

 Martin Van Meter, District VP